Wednesday, September 16th in the Barn at Quarry Farm 8 p.m.

 Andrew Levy is Edna Cooper Professor of English at Butler University, where he also chairs the English Department and recently directed the MFA program.
 He is author of the critically acclaimed Brain Wider Than the Sky, the award-winning biography The First Emancipator, and most recently, Huck Finn’s America.
 His essays have appeared in Harper’s, American Scholar, and Best American Essays, and his work has been reviewed in Time, the New York Times, NPR, and many other national venues.

 Enjoy birthday cake and punch following the lecture.
 Huck Finn’s America available for purchase and signing.

 Directions to Quarry Farm for local attendees:

-From Elmira College, head east on Washington Avenue across the Clemens Center Parkway to Sullivan Street.
+From Elmira College, head east on Washington across the Clemens Center Parkway to Sullivan Street.
 Turn right on Sullivan.
 Turn left on East Avenue.
 Turn left on Crane Road.
 Quarry Farm will be on your left.
 Please park on the grassy area behind the Barn.
+Quarry Farm is a fragile environment.
+Exercise care.
 For GPS: 131 Crane Road Elmira, NY 14901

 Directions to Cowles Hall on the Elmira College Campus:

 Parking is available along Washington Avenue as well as in the lot east of Cowles Hall.
 Consult the web at http://www.elmira. edu/admissions-aid/Visit/Campus_Map.html